Living with wildlife: Birds

 I found an injured bird.
 How do I care for it?

-Firstly, it is important to determine if the bird is actually injured.
+It is important to determine if the bird is actually injured.
 In many cases the bird is not injured but is a “fledgling,” which is a young bird that has just left the nest and is learning to fly.
 Fledglings are mostly feathered and look very similar to the adult, which is why they are often confused with adult birds.
 In most cases the parents are still in the area caring for the fledgling.
-Fledglings can take from two to seven days to learn to fly and they are, unfortunately, vulnerable during this time.
-One way to help protect the young bird is to keep pets and curious children away.
-If the bird is injured, for example there is blood or an obvious broken bone, please call your local licensed wildlife rehabilitator.

 Birds perch on my doorway and defecate.
 How can I stop this?

-To stop birds from landing on your doorway place a piece of wood or metal at a 60-degree slope on the ledge.
-The birds will be unable to perch on a sloped surface.
-You can also try some scare devices to frighten birds away from your doorways.
-Strips of aluminum foil can be placed near the perching site to create a visual deterrent.
-To stop birds perching on building ledges you can put up different types of wires so they are unable to land.
+To stop birds perching on building ledges, you can put up different types of wires so they are unable to land.
 A single wire of 18 to 20 gauge can be installed a few inches above the ledge to stop perching, or bird coil can be wrapped around railings or fixed to a ledge.
 If the birds are persistent, try fixing porcupine wire to the ledges.

-Birds are eating my fruits and vegetables.How can I prevent this?
+Birds are eating my fruits and vegetables.
+How can I prevent this?

-How can I make some of these pigeons leave?
+How can I make pigeons leave?

 Do not feed the pigeons!
 This will only attract more pigeons to the area.
 Make garbage and other food sources, including bird feeders, inaccessible to them.
 If your neighbours are feeding the pigeons, discuss the matter with them.
 As long as there is food available, the pigeons will continue to stay.
-This is not good for the pigeons either, as they will become dependent on a food source and will become less adept at finding their own meals.
+This is not good for the pigeons, either, as they will become dependent on a food source and will become less adept at finding their own meals.

 How can I stop the woodpeckers from damaging my property and yard?

-Many people with wood siding have encountered problems with woodpeckers.
-The woodpeckers will “drum” on the siding to create noise as a territorial display.
-Placing insulation under the siding is the most effective way to stop the noise that is made by their drumming, which will cause them to cease the activity.
-They may also drill holes in siding in search of insects.
-The best way to prevent this from happening is to keep insects under control so that the siding does not offer the woodpeckers an attractive food source.
-Usually the problem is on one section of the house, and in such cases it is possible to cover the section of the house with netting.
+Usually, the problem is on one section of the house, and in such cases, it is possible to cover the section of the house with netting.
 Attach the net to the roof several inches from the wall, allowing it to hang down so the woodpecker cannot access the problem section.
-You can also try some of the scare devices described in other sections of this fact sheet.
-In addition, wind chimes can be installed near the problem section of your house to scare away woodpeckers.
-As a preventative measure you should fill any holes in the siding with caulking, wood filler or wood plugs.
+You can also try some of the deterrent devices described in other sections of this blog.
+In addition, wind chimes can be installed near the problem section of your house to discourage woodpeckers.
+As a preventative measure, you should fill any holes in the siding with caulking, wood filler or wood plugs.
 Removing dead trees from your property will also make the area less attractive for woodpeckers.